jonaagenilsen/Codius-XRP-wallet-balance/README.md

 ## Codius-XRP-wallet-balance
 This script will give you realtime balance-info on your wallet used for Codius.
-Each time you run the script it will be logged to `/root/scripts/codius-XRP-wallet-balance.log.txt` so it's a good idea to keep it running 24/7 inside a screen-session (se below).
+Each time you run the script it will be logged to `/root/scripts/codius-XRP-wallet-balance.log.txt` so it's a good idea to keep it running 24/7 inside a screen-session (see below).

 ### Screenshot
 ![screen](https://github.com/jonaagenilsen/Codius-XRP-wallet-balance/blob/master/codius-XRP-wallet-balance.png)